 To use Apple ID for everything from buying Apps to watching movies, you'll need to authenticate with your Apple ID and password.
 This means that if you forgot both your Apple ID password and email address, you can't use any Apple service.

-To re-access your account, you must first confirm your Apple ID email address.
-Then provide credentials based on that account information to reset the password that you forgot.
+To re-access your account, you must confirm your Apple ID first.
+Then provide credentials of your ID to reset the password.

 Way 1: Check Where You've Logged into Your Apple ID Before

 You only require a single Apple ID to log in to all Apple services on your device, such as iTunes and iCloud.
 This means that to identify the Apple ID or email address used to sign in to an Apple gadget, you can check any apps that require signing in.
 Below is a list: